axa-ch-webhub-cloud/pattern-library/README.md

 Are you not familiar with webcomponents?
 Then stop here and read this (chapter Introduction and Specification): https://www.webcomponents.org/introduction

-How they are should to work in your browser go to the w3c Spec.
+To know how they work in your browser go to the w3c Spec.
 Here the link to the custom element for example: https://www.w3.org/TR/custom-elements/

-Hold on, dont re-invent the wheel!
+Hold on, don't re-invent the wheel!
 Check if that what you have to do already exists: https://www.webcomponents.org/

 ## Setting things up with your Repo: